Russian church architecture: Aesthetic and spiritual considerations

 Aesthetics are a central component of Russian Orthodox worship services; nowhere is this more evident than through the study of the architecture of Russian churches and cathedrals.
 Services are designed so as to stimulate the five senses, and the structure and layout of the churches themselves regulate the sensory perceptions of the worshipers.
 The mystic environment cultivated through church services is enhanced through the regulation of light, movement, smoke, and sound.
 Icons, visual representations of holy figures, are the most ancient and important visual aspect of worship.
 Icons adorn the space in a multitude of ways and become a part of Orthodox churches’ architecture.

 An old Russian chronicle records that Vladimir the Great (c.
-1000) was unable to decide which faith to proclaim as his own and his people’s until his envoys reported from Constantinople that they had witnessed magnificent services there: "We knew not whether we were in heaven or on earth," they exclaimed, "for on earth there is no such splendor or such beauty, and we are at a loss to describe it.
+1000) was unable to decide which faith to proclaim as his own and his people’s until his envoys reported from Constantinople that they had witnessed magnificent services there: "We knew not whether we were in heaven or on earth," they exclaimed, "for on earth there is no such splendour or such beauty, and we are at a loss to describe it.
 We know only that God dwells there among men."
 Intended to induce an awareness of the divine on Earth, the rituals of the Russian Orthodox Church are organized so as to engage all five senses.
 The church ceremonial combines visual, auditory, tactile, and olfactory phenomena to produce "the highest synthesis of heterogeneous artistic activities", all to be absorbed by both active and passive participants’ senses.
 Pavel Florensky notes the comprehensive and sensual nature of the aesthetic experiences offered through Russian Orthodox liturgy in his 1922 article "The Church Ritual as a Synthesis of the Arts".

 The architecture of Russian Orthodox cathedrals is planned so as to constitute the unifying element for the sensory experience of the Orthodox worship service.
 Church architecture controls the level of natural light within the spaces of the building, directs the movement of the congregation through the proportions of the space, enhances the acoustics of church song, and defines certain spaces as more holy than others so as to distinguish the space of the clergy (behind the iconostasis) and that of the parishioners (in front of the iconostasis).
 The architecture of church buildings has a direct effect on the liturgy throughout worship service.
 Florensky argues: